jrowellfx/expandSeq/README.md

 `expandseq` and `condenseseq`are two unix/linux command-line utilitiies that expose the functionality of the python library package `seqLister` to shell users.

+## How to install the commands on your system.

+python3 -m pip install expandSeq